kctang/kctang.github.io/_posts/2014-02-01-groovy-support-in-maven-projects.md

 * If you are not familiar with the dynamic nature of Groovy, just code in plain Java.
 No need to stress yourself out trying to be a pro-Groovy coder quickly.

 * IntelliJ's refactoring feature "Convert to Java" can be useful to convert Groovy class into Java class.
-While this does not always produce 100% usable runnable Java code, it is still useful for learning purposes.
+While this does not always produce 100% usable/runnable Java code, it is still useful for learning purposes.

-* If you are using Spring Framework, know that all your beans/classes can be created as a Groovy class including things like `@Configuration`, `@Controllers`, `@Service` and other components - Groovy is a first class citizen in your Spring based application.
+* If you are using Spring Framework, know that all your beans/classes can be created as a Groovy class including things like `@Configuration`, `@Controllers`, `@Service` and other components - Groovy is a first class citizen in Spring based application.

-Using this in conjunction with IntelliJ that provides excellent Groovy support, it will be hard to see why this not a default configuration for all Maven projects.
+Using this in conjunction with IntelliJ's excellent Groovy support, it is hard to understand why this not the default configuration for all Maven based Java projects.